 The striking gold and black logo heralded a change.
 Long remembered through Adam West’s self-aware romp across sixties television, this was going to be very different.
-It was time for the mainstream to experience something very different to ‘boom’ and ‘kapow’.
+It was time for the mainstream to experience something unlike the familiar ‘boom’ and ‘kapow’.
 Batman ’89 was a phenomenon.

 Through the lens of Tim Burton, with stunning design work by Anton Furst and costume design by Bob Ringwood, Gotham was an exaggerated and nightmarish version of America, with two outlandish characters at it’s centre.